Atrejoe/Inky-Calendar-Server/README.md

 ##### Database

-Some operations require a database, SQL server.
+Some operations (like storing preferences) require a database, SQL server.
 You can install one on your machine, run one in a docker-container or it a network and then adjust the connection string in `appsettings.json` > `ConnectionStrings` > `DefaultConnection`

 ##### Pdf processing : install Ghostscript